-MEDIUM TERM FINANCIAL OUTLOOK 2019 - 2022
+DRAFT MEDIUM TERM FINANCIAL OUTLOOK 2019 - 2022

-Purpose of Report: This report outlines the Medium Term Financial Outlook for the Integration Joint Board (IJB) and has been prepared to support financial planning and delivery of the IJB's Strategic Plan.
+Purpose of Report: This report outlines the draft Medium Term Financial Outlook for the Integration Joint Board (IJB) and has been prepared to support financial planning and delivery of the IJB's Strategic Plan outlook in March 2019.

 Background/Engagement: This draft plan has been developed to support financial planning and delivery of the IJB's Strategic Plan.
-All services Partner Bodies and IJB members have been engaged in the development of this outlook.
+All services have been engaged in the development of this draft plan.
+This report now seeks the views of IJB members and views from our Partner Bodies, prior to the publication of the final